typetetris/web-app-demo/README.md

 This is intended to become a little web application demo.

+There is a lot missing (at the moment):

+  - Authentication
+  - Authorization
+  - Persistence, because of this, I have a memory hog for now, as histories are never expired
+  - High Availability
+  - Thoroughly checking the backend against OWASP Top Ten (and some more maybe)
+  - Some functional user stories (all about the notes) aren't implemented yet
+  - A CI/CD pipeline
+  - A release process
+  - Some tests are flaky, because sending messages to a chat via the websocket and then requesting a chat history via an endpoint is racy.

 ## Plan

 The app should provide the possiblity to chat with other people and add notes of some kind